 Adding a little wine to de-glaze the pan can easily add tons of flavor.
-If you don't have wine then you can use a little sherry or stock.
+If you don't have wine then you can use a little sherry, stock, or water.
 All you need is just a tablespoon or two - once added, stir the mushrooms continually until the liquid has evaporated.
 This will help to capture all the extra flavor from the bottom of the pan.

 Recipe Variations - This recipe can easily be adapted with extra add-ins.

 Herbs: feel free to experiment with other herbs - rosemary, parsley, etc., or even a teaspoon of Italian Seasoning.

 Soy sauce: to ramp up the umami flavor, add a light splash of dark soy sauce to the pan in the last 3-4 minutes.
 It will help to caramelize the mushrooms further and add depth to the flavor.